Empowering Youth in Melton’s South Sudanese Community

 "This is what keeps me going, and I am proud to say that I support my community.”

 At first, there were also very few participants from other backgrounds joining their programs, but over time their reach has expanded.
-Jamma has designed their programs to address the specific needs of young South Sudanese people, and yet people from the broader African community in Melton have been knocking on their door and showing keen interest.
+The CSG has designed their programs to address the specific needs of young South Sudanese people, and yet people from the broader African community in Melton have been knocking on their door and showing keen interest.

 “Congolese refugees have been arriving in big numbers in the Melton area over the past couple of years.
 Some of them have come to us, and we never turn them away.”